 When will the plan be completed?

-The project is anticipated to take approximately 18 months.
-Plan adoption is expected to take place in May 2023.
+Plan adoption is expected to take place in early 2024.
 A project timeline will be maintained to keep track of major milestones in the process.

 How can the public get involved in this project?